-Before and after anterior cruciate ligament (ACL) surgery, KAATSU can be effectively and efficiently used by patients of all ages and abilities.
+Before and after anterior cruciate ligament (ACL) surgery, KAATSU the original BFR can be effectively and efficiently used by patients of all ages and abilities.

 KAATSU Specialists can use the following protocols to incorporate KAATSU into pre-ACL and post-ACL surgery rehabilitation.